utopia-foss/dantro/doc/data_io/data_ops.rst

 Registering operations
 ^^^^^^^^^^^^^^^^^^^^^^
-To register additional operations, use the :py:func:`~dantro.utils.data_ops.register_operation` function.
+To register additional operations, use the :py:func:`~dantro.data_ops.db_tools.register_operation` function.

 For new operations, a name should be chosen that is not already in use.
 If you are registering multiple custom operations, consider using a common prefix for them.